ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

   \,.
 $$

-But prop. \ref{SuperSmoothSetsSystemOfAdjunctions} says that there are yet further adjoints, however these no longer go between $SuperFormalSmoothSet$ and $FormalSmoothSet$, but between the former and
+But prop. \ref{SuperSmoothSetsSystemOfAdjunctions} says that there are yet further adjoints, However these no longer go between $SuperFormalSmoothSet$ and $FormalSmoothSet$, but between the former and
 $SmoothSet$ or even just between the former and $Set$.
 For instance there is the composite projection